The mineral-ring mystery (and how to stop it)

 If the damage is already there

-Light mineral etching will often come off with a dedicated water-spot remover (usually a mild acid, used carefully, on a cool panel, in shade).
-Deeper etching needs a one-step machine polish to level the clear coat around it.
+Light mineral etching will often come off with a dedicated water-spot remover (a mild acid — I use Black Pine Spot-Cut 3, which is sulfamic-acid-based — applied on a cool panel, in shade, dwelled ninety seconds, neutral-rinsed).
+Deeper etching needs a one-step machine polish with a medium-cut foam pad and a finishing polish to level the clear coat around it.
 Very deep etching is sometimes permanent.
-The ones I've seen that couldn't be fully removed were always on dark cars that had been sprinkled by an automatic lawn irrigator, daily, for years.
-Sprinklers are the single worst enemy of a car's finish in my experience.
-If yours overlaps where you park, move the car, or aim the sprinkler.
+Ones I've seen that couldn't be fully removed were always on dark cars — especially black metallics — parked in range of an automatic lawn irrigator, daily, for a couple of years.
+Sprinklers are the single worst enemy of a car's finish in my experience, and most people don't realize their system overlaps where they park until I point it out.
+If yours does: move the car, or aim the sprinkler.
 That's the whole post, really.

 — Rosa